jupita-io/ios/README.md

 ### Step 3
 Build Jupita.
 Insert your API key as the token as well as a touchpoint user ID.
-In the example below '2' represents the touchpoint_id;
+In the example below '2' represents the touchpointID;

 ```
-let token:String = “authentication token”;
+let token = "your-authentication-token"
 let jupita = Jupita(token, "2")
 ```